Volunteer Abroad Programs 2017

 Sri Lanka is a truly amazing country to volunteer in.
 I went with not knowing much about the culture or country, but it is one of the best things I have done.
 I would recommend this volunteer program as it is a truly rewarding and life changing experience.
 LOUISE MORIARTY

 Hola!
 Madrid is calling you!
 Spain’s central capital is a phenomenal city, known worldwide for its character, elegant boulevards, acclaimed art and of course, tapas!
-Fill your weeks by contributing to the Madrid community through meaningful projects, including Teaching, After School Support, Agriculture, Special Needs Support and Renovation.
+Fill your weeks by contributing to the Madrid community through meaningful projects, including Teaching, After School Support, Agriculture and Special Needs Support.
 You will be using your skills to further the community and give back.
 And, when it’s time to kick back Madrid is full to the brim with diverse flavors, a rich history and striking sights, or you can skip the country to France for a long weekend, or even Portugal which is literally your next door neighbor.
 If you love the idea of combining big-city life with giving back to the local community, and have a soft spot for amazing cuisine, then it’s safe to say that you will enjoy volunteering in Spain!

 I went into this adventure as a blank canvas, meeting new people and new experiences and came out with an incredible painting of friendship, confidence, freedom, love and a deeper understanding.
 MELINDA JENKINS